Skip to main content

 While static components use the standard <slot> tag blindly, defineComponent allows you to intercept and process slot content on the server before it's rendered.

-Slot functions receive an array of parsed HTML nodes (slotNodes) and the current values.
+Slot functions receive an array of parsed HTML nodes (slotNodes) and the localized context.
 You can mutate tags, replace them, or map over them conditionally.

 <template id="smart-list">